angular-google-chart/angular-google-chart/README.md

 ### Usage and Demo

-See sample files index.html and sample.js.
+See sample files index.html and controllers in partials directory.
 [Live Demo](http://bouil.github.io/angular-google-chart/)

 #### Other samples